rboxvelasco/J-Interpreter/README.md

 ## Description

-This work implements an interpreter for **G**, a subset of the **J** programming language.
+This project implements an interpreter for **G**, a subset of the **J** programming language.
 G inherits J’s functional, array-oriented design and focuses on high-level list operations.

-In this `README`, you will find design decisions, descriptions of available features, and practical examples so that anyone can understand, install, and use the G interpreter easily.
+In this `README`, you will find design decisions, descriptions of available features, and practical examples.

 ---